Fasciation: Occurrence

-Some varieties of Celosia are raised especially for their dependably fasciated flower heads, for which they are called "cockscomb".
+Some varieties of Celosia are raised especially for their dependably fasciated flower heads, for which they are also called "cockscomb".
 The Japanese fantail willow (Salix sachalinensis 'Sekka') is another plant that is valued for its fasciations.

 Prevention

 Fasciation that is caused by bacteria can be controlled by not using fasciated plants and disposing of fasciated material.
 Avoiding injury to plant bases and keeping them dry can reduce the spread of bacteria.
 Avoidance of grafting fasciated plants and the pruning of fasciated matter can also reduce the spread of bacteria.